CloudCredo/microservices-training/3-microservices/slides.md

 Monoliths are single apps which do lots of things

+Typically not 12 Factor Apps

 Getting negative press recently

 When a project is small, they're very easy to work with - just one thing

 ----

-## What are microservices?
+What are microservices?

-* The building blocks of Cloud Native apps
-* *Small* services which do one thing, and do it well
-* Microservices *collaborate* to address your business requirements
-* Each microservice is a *12 Factor App*
-* Communicate using *standard protocols* (HTTP, message queues, ...)

 Note:
 Getting a lot of hype

-Tiny 12 Factor apps which collaborate
+Tiny 12 Factor apps which collaborate to address your business requirements

+*Small* services which do one thing, and do it well

+Communicate using *standard protocols* (HTTP, message queues, ...)

+Natural fit for the cloud

 People seem to think they're the solution to all our problems